 Using the Millie nonprofit database, you can find different organizations in your area you may not have heard of that span across different interest areas so you can find something for everyone.

 5. Team: Who’s going to be helping on these initiatives?
-What are their roles?
+What is each key stakeholder’s role?

-Look for employee resource groups who may already be working on initiatives similar to social impact.
-How can you build upon what they’re doing, or start your own.
+Look for employee resource groups who may already be working on initiatives that could fall under corporate social responsibility (csr) / social impact.
+How can you build upon and streamline the current business model, or start your own.